 HHP 330 MANUAL MUSCLE TESTING introduces the various positions and techniques of manual muscle testing.
-Prerequisites: HHP 272/273, BIO 270/271, and BIO 272/273.
+Prerequisites: HHP 272/273, or BIO 270/272 or BIO 275/276 or BIO 280/282.
 2 credits.

 HHP 342 NUTRITION FOR WELLNESS AND PERFORMANCE introduces the student to the principles of nutrition for wellness.
 It emphasizes the importance of good nutrition to promote a healthy lifestyle, enhanced performance, prevent injury and foster wellness throughout life.
 Real world application is emphasized.
 Environmental concerns, hunger, and consumerism are also discussed.
 3 credits.